Even Hands-Free Devices Don’t Prevent Dangerous Levels of Distraction, Research Shows

 The research further showed that, for around 27 seconds after a driver engaged with these systems –even just skipping a song on the music player or sending a text using voice recognition software—drivers remain mentally distracted to a degree sufficient to make them unsafe drivers.
 27 seconds is enough time to travel the length of three football fields when traveling at only 25 mph.
 “The results indicate that motorists could not notice stop signs, pedestrians, and other vehicles while the mind is readjusting to the task of driving,” according to the president and CEO of the AAA Foundation for Traffic Safety, Peter Kissinger.
 Thus, even if these hands-free systems may be legal to use on the road, that doesn’t mean they’re always safe to use, and drivers still bear a duty to use these systems responsibly so as to avoid injuring other drivers in an accident while doing so.

-If you or someone you love has been injured in a car accident with a distracted driver in New York, contact the seasoned and knowledgeable personal injury attorneys at the Hudson Valley offices of Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 for our Marlboro location.
+If you or someone you love has been injured in a car accident with a distracted driver in New York, contact the seasoned and knowledgeable traffic accident lawyer at the Kingston offices of Rusk, Wadlin, Heppner & Martuscello for a consultation on your claims, at 845-331-4100 in Kingston or 845-236-4411 for our Marlboro location.